PhyloGrok/AnalyzeBloodwork/README.md

 This dataset and analyses are used by Robinson in teaching for UMBC's BTEC330 (Software Applications) and BTEC350 (Biostatistics) classes, students are trained in R programming language, GitHub practices, and analysis of clinical and molecular expression data by forking this repository and modifying it according to their skill level and assignment specifics.

 The long-term research goal of this project is the automation of Machine Learning and regression models for biomarker discovery from CBC and gene-expression data.
 The repository is under continuous development, versions will be incremented with each new functional feature.

+### Akimel O'otham (NIDDK Pima Indians Diabetes) data set:
+Data from the Akimel O'otham dataset was collected from an NIH clinical study of the relationships between obesity, BMI, blood glucose, diastolic blood pressure, tricep fold thickness, serum insulin levels, family history of diabetes, number of times pregnant, age, and whether a person is diagnosed with type 2 diabetes or not.
+This data set is from a study of Akimel O'otham people on the Gila River Indian Reservation in Arizona.
+The study was conducted between the early 1960s and mid 1990s.
+These parameters can then be used to train a machine learning algorithm to diagnose a patient with diabetes using these data points.

 ## C. Linear regression examples:
 #### a.
 Linear model with Body Mass Index (BMI), Serum Cortisol and C-Reactive Protein (CRP) (stress & inflammation biomarkers).